 Foster homes are one of the most CRITICAL elements for our rescue.
-They provide shelter, food, a loving environment and a place to decompress and relax to dogs coming out of a noisy, confusing and smelly shelter environment.
-Dogs generally do not do well in shelters as it is not a natural environment for them to be in.
-Placing them into a temporary foster home allows them to understand that living among humans (and often times, other pets) is a positive thing and allows each of them time to "chill", decompress, take in everything, and let down their guard a bit.
-We could not do this rewarding work without our amazing foster homes.
+They provide shelter, food, a loving environment and a place to decompress for dogs coming out of a noisy, smelly shelter.
+Dogs generally do not do well in shelters.
+It is not a natural environment for them to be in.
+Placing them into a temporary foster home allows them to understand that living among humans and/or other pets is a positive thing.
+It also allows time to relax, take in everything, and let down their guard a bit.
+We could not do this rewarding work without our amazing fosters.
 As a small rescue, we do not occupy our own facility.

 Where do my donation dollars go?

-Donations go DIRECTLY to saving dogs from high kill shelters including boarding prior to transport, health certificates, vetting, food, medications, crates, blankets and dog toys to play with in their foster homes!
-We are a non-profit 501(c)3 and all of your donations are tax deductible.
-You can feel good knowing that your dollars go directly to help animals in need.
+Donations go DIRECTLY to saving dogs from high kill shelters including boarding prior to transport, health certificates, vetting, food, medications, crates, blankets and toys to play with!
+We are a 501(c)3 non-profit so all of your donations are tax deductible.
+You can feel confident that your dollars are going directly to help animals in need.